get-itips/get-itips.github.io/input/posts/teams-pnp.md

 Note that I used only one scope but you can specify more than one, for more information refer to the [official documentation of the cmdlet](https://docs.microsoft.com/powershell/module/sharepoint-pnp/connect-pnponline?view=sharepoint-ps).

-Now that we are connected, let's move on and test the Teams cmdlets, for a more detailed guide on how to connect there is an excellent [blog post](https://www.erwinmcm.com/pnp-teams-cmdlets/) from one Erwin van Hunen, one of the Maintainers of PnP PowerShell.
+Now that we are connected, let's move on and test the Teams cmdlets, for a more detailed guide on how to connect there is an excellent [blog post](https://www.erwinmcm.com/pnp-teams-cmdlets/) from Erwin van Hunen, one of the Maintainers of PnP PowerShell.

 # The Teams PnP cmdlets